Table of Contents

 In the subsequent years, I rose through the ranks by diligently providing qualitative output and coming up with relevant solutions.
 Today, I assume the role of a Creative Director in one of the UK’s top Digital Marketing firms, heading a team of three Managers and several Executives.
-As a Creative leader, I strongly persevere to help my partnered clients in achieving their marketing & business objectives.
+As a Creative leader, I strongly persevere in helping my partnered clients in achieving their marketing & business objectives.
 I aided them by devising multi-platform communication strategies on the Web, Search, and Social Media in order to generate strong conversions.
-A testimony to my continued perseverance has been winning ‘Gold’ in Content Leadership and Drivers of Digital awards for internationally eminent brands such as This That Award in the previous year.
+A testimony to my continued perseverance has been winning ‘Gold’ in Content Leadership and Drivers of Digital awards for internationally eminent brands, such as the This That Award in the previous year.

 I have primarily assumed the role of a Creative professional in several organizations.
 However, at this point in my career, I feel the need to gain systematic knowledge about the workings of a business.
 Understanding this in a global context will allow me to mature from a niche “specialist” to a well-rounded Generalist.